Fundamental Limitations of Alignment in Large Language Models: Behavior Expectation Bounds: A Framework for Analyzing LLM Alignment

-\section{Behavior Expectation Bounds: A framework for analyzing LLM Alignment}
+\section{Behavior Expectation Bounds: A Framework for Analyzing LLM Alignment}

 In this section, we introduce Behavior Expectation Bounds (BEB), a probabilistic framework for studying alignment of LLMs.
 Given a language model's probability distribution $\prob$, we propose a measure for quantifying its tendency to produce desired outputs as measured by a certain behaviour vertical $B$, where for example $B$ can be helpfulness, politeness, or any other behavior vertical of interest.
-Formally, we model behaviour scoring functions along vertical $B$ as $B:\Sigma^\star\rightarrow [-1,1]$, which take a string of text from an alphabet $\Sigma$ as their input and rate the manner in which $B$ manifests in the string, with $+1$ being very positive and $-1$ being very negative.
+Formally, we model behaviour scoring functions along vertical $B$ as $B:\Sigma^*\rightarrow [-1,1]$, which take a string of text from an alphabet $\Sigma$ as their input\footnote{We use the Kleene closure $\Sigma^*$ for simplicity of notation, but note that it can be replaced with $\Sigma^{\textit{context length}}$ to account for the finite context window of models.} and rate the manner in which $B$ manifests in the string, with $+1$ being very positive and $-1$ being very negative.
 This formulation directly reflects recent empirical efforts for studying alignment.
 In particular, ~\citep{perez2022discovering} recently curated $500$ negative and positive examples along each of over $100$ different behavior verticals.
 Figure~\ref{fig:rating} shows short examples of the behavior scores of several sentences along two behavior verticals.